chernia/itree/README.md

 # itree
-`itree` is inspired by the great extension [LTREE](https://www.postgresql.org/docs/current/ltree.html), but is limited to positive integer segment values with a fixed 16 byte storage.
+`itree` is inspired by the great extension [LTREE](https://www.postgresql.org/docs/current/ltree.html), but is limited to positive integer segment values with a fixed 18 byte storage and max 2 byte segment values.

 The `itree` complements `ltree` and can serve as an ID of a hierarchical entity, where ltree can serve as a label path.
 ## Features